 BL: Being recognized by PharmaVOICE this year as one of the industry’s most inspiring people was both exciting and humbling.
 I’m also particularly proud of our philanthropic efforts, such as the full-page ads in USA Today that we’ve produced for CISCRP the past three years to support clinical research awareness, literacy, and participation.

 JH: What is your advice for young professionals entering the pharmaceutical industry?

 BL: Enroll in a study.
 Once you gain this perspective, your entire paradigm shifts, and you’ll better understand your purpose and the patients we serve.

 JH: Anything else you want to share?

-BL: Just that I believe we (Praxis and our industry) are doing a much better job of humanizing clinical research participation.
-By evaluating all our work through the lens of the patient, we’re able to make powerful and insightful campaigns.
+BL: Just that I believe we, meaning Praxis and our industry, are doing a much better job of humanizing clinical research participation.
+By evaluating all our work through the lens of the patient, we’re able to create powerful and insightful campaigns.